-Practicum in Area of Specialization (5).
-Pr., CED 631 or departmental approval.
+- 657. Internship in Area of Specialization (2).
+Pr., CED 651.

-This is the first of two practicum courses that must be taken in consecutive quarters.
-The practicum experience provides graduate students with supervised experiences which emphasize the application of concepts, principles, and competencies related to individual and group counseling.
-658. Practicum in Area of Specialization (5).
-Pr., CED 631 and CED 657.
+This is the first of two internships that must be taken consecutively.

+The internship provides supervised experiences working with clients.

+Experiences emphasize the application of concepts, principles, and competencies related to individual and group counseling. - 658.
+Internship in Area of Specialization (5).
+Pr., CED 651 and CED 657.

-This is the second of two practicum courses that are taken consecutively.
-The practicum experience provides graduate students of counseling with supervised experiences which emphasize the application of concepts, principles, theories, and competencies related to individual and group counseling.
+This is the second of two internships that are taken consecutively.
+The internship provides supervised counseling experiences with an emphasis on concepts, principles, theories, and competencies related to individual and group counseling.

-659. Practicum in Area Specialization (10).
-Pr., CED 631 or departmental approval.
+659. Internship in Area of Specialization (10).
+Pr., CED 631 and CED 651.

-The practicum provides advanced graduate students with supervised experiences which emphasize the application of concepts, principles, and competencies related to individual and group counseling.
+The internship provides advanced counseling students with supervised experiences at a counseling site.
+Experiences emphasize the application and synthesis of principles, concepts, and competencies relevant to individual and group counseling.